asplake/agendashift-open/framework/patterns/idoo.md

 ## Specific instances of the pattern

-Our transformation strategy workshops [Core], [Applied], and [Deep Dive] use the IdOO pattern at least twice:
+Our transformation strategy workshops use the IdOO pattern at least twice:

   * In [Discovery], reflecting on our provided [True North] statement, in a business context established by preceding exercises ([Celebration-5W] in particular), and the resulting outcomes organised in a [Plan on a Page]
   * In [Exploration], reflecting on prompts prioritised from our 42-prompt [assessment][assessments], context already established in Discovery, and outcomes then organised through [Mapping]

-Our various outside-in strategy review workshops employ the IdOO pattern either once or twice (see the [OI-SR template] for detail on the ‘layers’ below):
+Our various outside-in strategy review workshops typically employ the IdOO pattern either once or twice, for combinations of the the outside-in strategy template's five layers (see [OI-SR template]).

-  * In the *[Impact!]* workshop, for the Customer layer (only)
-  * In the [Wholehearted:OKR] workshop, initially for the Customer and Organisation layers and later the Product, Platform, and Teams(s) layers

-For both kinds of strategy workshop, the IdOO pattern is often there (though less explictly) in the ideation process, starting this time with the Ideal foe a specific outcome.
+For both kinds of strategy workshop, in the guise of the [Meaning, Measure, Method][patterns__meaning_measure_method] pattern, the IdOO pattern also features in the ideation process, starting this time with the Ideal for a specific outcome selected for action.

 Demonstrating IdOO at its most simple, the Agendashift [True North] deck asks the questions below in sequence, one slide at a time (the True North statement fulfulling the role of *generative image*, evoking a wide range of possible responses both spoken and unspoken):

   1. *When this is working at its ideal best for us, what’s that like?*
-  2. *And when that's happening, what new stories could we tell?*
-  3. *And in those stories, whose needs would we be meeting?*
+  2. *Whose needs would we be meeting?*
+  3. *What new stories could they tell?*
   4. *What stops that?
 What gets in the way?*
   5. *What would you like to have happen?*
   6. *Then what happens?* (And perhaps again: *Then what happens?*)